| App Name | Kernel Manager |

 Here are the features that actually matter, broken down simply:

-- CPU Tuning: You can change the “governor” of your CPU.
-Want to save battery?
-Use
+- CPU Tuning: You can change the governor of the CPU.
+Want to conserve battery life?
+Set it to

-- Optimized for Root: It’s built specifically for rooted devices, so it doesn’t waste resources trying to do things it can’t.
+- Optimized for Root It’s optimised for rooted devices (what a shock) so we don’t waste our time trying to do things we cannot change.

 The Verdict